$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Evaluations

 \subsection{Zero-shot Evaluation Results}

-We present the main evaluation results in Table~\ref{tab:basemodel_exp}.
+We present the main evaluation results in Tab.~\ref{tab:basemodel_exp}.
 The results are analyzed across different model families, scales, and capabilities.
 Our analysis reveals several key insights into the current state of LMMs for state change understanding:

-\textbf{1) Human-Machine Performance Gap.} A central finding from our evaluation is that all models perform poorly on \textbf{\benchmark}.
-Most models score between 30\% and 40\%, and even the top-performing LMM, GPT-5, only reaches 45.14\%, stands in stark contrast to the 89.75\% achieved by humans, underscoring the benchmark's challenge.
-Notably, Qwen3-VL-4B-Instruct and Qwen3-VL-235B both outperform the closed-source Gemini-2.5-pro, demonstrating the rapid progress in open-source model development.

-\textbf{2) Model Scale Does Not Guarantee Better Performance.} Contrary to the common ``bigger is better" trend, larger model size does not consistently lead to improved performance on \textbf{\benchmark}.
-For instance, the 4B versions of Qwen3-VL-Instruct and InternVL3.5-Instruct~\cite{InternVL3.5} clearly outperform their respective 8B counterparts.
-Moreover, the Qwen3-VL-Instruct-4B emerges as the top-performing open-source model, even surpassing the massive Qwen3-VL-235B and Gemini-2.5-pro.
-This suggests that for fine-grained state understanding, architectural design and instruction tuning may be more critical than raw parameter count.
+\paragraph{\textbf{1) Human-Machine Performance Gap.}} A central finding from our evaluation is that all models perform poorly on \textbf{\benchmark}.
+While humans comfortably achieve an \textbf{89.75\%} overall accuracy, demonstrating robust understanding of dynamic state changes, even the most advanced proprietary models struggle. \texttt{Gemini-2.5-pro} and \texttt{GPT-5} top the leaderboard with 47.58\% and 45.14\% respectively, yet still fall far short of human performance.
+Among open-source models, the vast majority of models languish between the 20\% and 35\% range.
+This stark contrast underscores that fine-grained comparative reasoning remains a formidable challenge for today's AI systems.

-\textbf{3) The Critical Role of Vision and Non-Monotonic Scaling.} The results confirm that visual input is essential for the benchmark, as vision-enabled LMMs consistently outperform their vision-blind LLM counterparts of similar sizes.
-Simultaneously, the performance within the vision-blind Qwen3~\cite{qwen3} family shows a clear positive correlation with model size, suggesting that a more powerful language backbone provides a better foundation for multimodal tasks.
+\paragraph{\textbf{2) The Critical Role of Vision and Non-Monotonic Scaling.}} The results confirm that visual input is essential for the benchmark, as vision-enabled LMMs consistently outperform their vision-blind LLM counterparts of similar sizes.
+Simultaneously, the performance within the vision-blind \texttt{Qwen3}~\cite{qwen3} family shows a clear positive correlation with model size, suggesting that a more powerful language backbone provides a better foundation for multimodal tasks.
+More details will be shown in the Appendix.

-\textbf{4) Contrasting Intra-State and Inter-State Understanding.} Interestingly, many models exhibit stronger performance on inter-state tasks than on intra-state tasks.
-We hypothesize that under our current experimental setup, intra-state tasks pose a more significant challenge by resembling a ``needle in a haystack" problem.
-These tasks require a model to first accurately locate a specific state or attribute within a potentially complex scene before it can extract the relevant information for reasoning.
-This initial localization step adds a substantial layer of difficulty.